 Minnesota needs infrastructure funding now more than ever.

 Raise Our Grade, Minnesota is a nonpartisan, nonpolitical, shared commitment.
-We can help raise Minnesota’s grade—together.
+We can help raise Minnesota’s infrastructure grade—together.

 See what’s possible!
 Move the grade to see the effects.